 Once your jackfruit is done, you’ll add it to the stock pot, then add more oil to the pan to simmer the vegetables.

-Once your veggies are done, toss them in the stock pot and then pour in your Guinness.
+Once your veggies are done, toss them in the stock pot.
+Add your tarragon and tomato paste and stir until the paste is fully disseminated.
+Then slowly pour in your Guinness.
 Stir, cover and cook for 1-2 hours over medium heat.
 Stir semi-frequently to avoid burning.
 I hope that makes sense?

 To thicken the stew broth add cold water to 4 tbsp corn starch.
 Turn the heat on high and pour in the corn starch mixture.
 Stirring constantly, bring to a full boil for 1 minute.
 Remove from heat and allow to sit for 10 minutes to thicken before serving.